 No Text Images

 Sometimes you really want to design and emphasize text by using an image.
 But, this isn't always the best idea.
 Even outside of file sizes or HTTP requests, it hurts search engine optimization.
 Instead of using images, try using text and be creative with text elements using background images or CSS3.
 You can use non-web-safe fonts on your site with extensions like Google Web Fonts.
 But, this does increase download time (around 50kb) but can be worthwhile if you use this tool to replace just 5 images.
 It also means that text is now friendly to search engines.

 The larger the original image, the larger the file size.
 So, re-size your photos using a program like Photoshop before you upload them.
 This will reduce the file size and increase the download speed.

 This one is a bit tricky.
-Because CSS3 is not supported in some outdated browsers (cough cough IE 7 and 8), you'll have to evaluate and use your best judgement.
+Because CSS3 is not supported in some outdated browsers (cough cough IE 7 and 8), you'll have to evaluate and use your best judgment.
 CSS3 can do several things that we previously used images and extra code to accomplish.
-Using CSS3 you can drastically reduce the amount of code and sometimes eliminate the need for images by implementing certain design elements, like rounded corners, gradients, and shadows using CSS3
+Using CSS3 you can drastically reduce the amount of code and sometimes eliminate the need for images by implementing certain design elements, like rounded corners, gradients, and shadows using CSS3.